 The Sisters of Mercy – On the Wire

 The easiest thing to do is to stop it thinking.
-Drugs work, if you take the right ones.
-Alcohol works too.
+Drugs work, alcohol works too.
 Both are temporary, both have short term and much longer term consequences, some of which are decidedly ugly.
-Neither are a sustainable solution.

-Downhill mountain biking works, because it’s kind of difficult to mull the essential pointlessness of being when every fibre of that being is fighting to avoid slamming into a tree at 60kph.
+Downhill mountain biking works.
+It’s kind of difficult to mull the essential pointlessness of being when every fibre of that being is fighting to avoid slamming into a tree at 60kph.
 In fact, playing any sport works pretty well, but you can’t play sport all the time.

 Meditation helps, mindfulness helps in that taking time to take care of your brain enables you to get some perspective and understand what’s really important.